 Next Hop IP (

-next-hop-address): You can provide an IP address as a next hop if that address fits within either the primary or secondary IP range of an existing subnet in your VPC network.
-You cannot use a public IP address or an internal IP address in an on-premise network.
+next-hop-address).
+You can provide an IP address as a next hop if that address fits within either the primary or secondary IP range of an existing subnet in your VPC network.
+You cannot use a public IP address or an internal IP address in an on-premises network.

-GCP only checks that the IP address is a valid member of a subnet's primary or secondary IP range when you create the route.
-It does not validate that an instance exists at the next hop IP address.
-If the next hop IP address is not assigned to any instance, the route still applies, which might result in dropped packets.
-Refer to instances as next hops for more information.
+Google Cloud only checks that the IP address is a valid member of a subnet's primary or secondary IP range when you create the route.
+It does not validate that an instance exists at the Next Hop IP address.
+If the Next Hop IP address is not assigned to any instance, the route still applies, which might result in dropped packets.
+For more information, see Considerations for instance and load balancer next hops.

 Next Hop VPN Tunnel (

-next-hop-vpn-tunnel): For Cloud VPN tunnels using policy based routing and route based VPNs, you can direct traffic to the VPN tunnel by creating routes whose next hops refer to the tunnel by its name and region.
-GCP ignores routes whose next hops are Cloud VPN tunnels that are down.
-For more examples about how routes and Cloud VPN tunnels interact, refer to the Cloud VPN routing examples in the Cloud VPN documentation.
+next-hop-vpn-tunnel).
+For Cloud VPN tunnels that use policy-based routing and route-based VPNs, you can direct traffic to the VPN tunnel by creating routes whose next hops refer to the tunnel by its name and region.
+Google Cloud ignores routes whose next hops are Cloud VPN tunnels that are down.
+For more examples about how routes and Cloud VPN tunnels interact, see the Cloud VPN routing examples.

-Instance-based routing refers to a static route with a next hop pointing
+Instance-based routing refers to a static route with a next hop that is a VM

-to an internal TCP/UDP load balancer or an instance (
+hop that is an internal TCP/UDP load balancer (

-When you configure instance-based routing, consider the following guidelines:
+When you configure instance-based routing or an internal TCP/UDP load balancer as a next hop, consider the following guidelines:

 can-ip-forward).
 You can enable IP forwarding on a per-VM basis when you create the VM.
 To enable IP forwarding for VMs created automatically as part of a managed instance group, you must enable IP forwarding in the instance template used by the instance group.
 You must make this configuration change in addition to any operating system configuration necessary to route packets.

-Software running on the backend VM or next-hop instance must be configured appropriately.
+Software running on the backend VM or the Next Hop Instance must be configured appropriately.
 For example, third-party appliance VMs that act as routers or firewalls must be configured according to the manufacturer's instructions.

-Backend VMs or next-hop instances must have appropriate firewall rules.
+Backend VMs or the Next Hop Instance must have appropriate firewall rules.
 You must configure firewall rules that apply to the packets being routed.
 Keep the following in mind:

 - Ingress firewall rules applicable to instances that perform routing functions must include the IP addresses of routed packet sources.
 The implied deny ingress rule blocks all incoming packets, so you must at least create custom ingress allow firewall rules.

 - Egress firewall rules applicable to instances that perform routing functions must include the IP addresses of routed packet destinations.
-The implied allow egress rule will permit this unless you've created a specific egress deny rule to override it.
+The implied allow egress rule permits this unless you've created a specific egress deny rule to override it.

-- Take into account whether or not the backend VM or next hop instance is performing Network Address Translation (NAT) when creating your firewall rules.
+- Take into account whether the backend VM or Next Hop Instance is performing Network Address Translation (NAT) when creating your firewall rules.

 When you use an instance as a next hop (

 next-hop-address), remember that the instance is a zonal resource.
-Selecting a zone implies you have selected a region.
-GCP does not consider regional distance for routes that use a next-hop instance, so it is possible to create a route that sends traffic to a next hop in a different region.
+Selecting a zone implies that you have selected a region.
+Google Cloud does not consider regional distance for routes that use a Next Hop Instance, so it is possible to create a route that sends traffic to a next hop in a different region.
 This adds egress costs and introduces network latency.

 If software in a VM instance (such as the VM's operating system or the VM's process that routes packets) fails, packets destined for that instance are dropped.
 To enhance reliability, consider using an internal TCP/UDP load balancer as a next hop instead.
 An internal TCP/UDP load balancer requires a configured health check, and this health check determines how new connections are routed.

-Disabling a network interface by configuring the guest operating system of the instance does not cause GCP to stop considering the interface to be a route's next hop.
+Disabling a network interface by configuring the guest operating system of the instance does not cause Google Cloud to stop considering the interface to be a route's next hop.